nobodyme/aws-db-specialty/1-RDS.md

 - You can't stop an Amazon RDS for SQL Server DB instance in a Multi-AZ configuration.
 - [Backups](https://aws.amazon.com/rds/faqs/) Automated backups are deleted when the DB instance is deleted.
 Only manually created DB Snapshots are retained after the DB Instance is deleted.
 - Migration of DB Instances from inside to outside VPC is not supported.
 For security reasons, a DB Snapshot of a DB Instance inside VPC cannot be restored to outside VPC.
 The same is true with “Restore to Point in Time” functionality.
-- MyISAM storage engine for RDS MySQL does not support automated backups, InnoDB and Aria engine support it.
+- MyISAM storage engine for RDS MySQL does not support automated backups, InnoDB and XtraDB engine support it.
+Aria, MyISAM doesnt support
 - 100 manual snapshots per Region
 - Can not copy RDS Snapshot to S3.
 Use **Export to S3** option